 I was invited by Annie Carpenter and Nicola Ellis to Allenhead Arts for a few days of art and science during the night of the Orionids meteor shower, hoping for clear yet dark skies.
 They had been resident artists there over the last few months https://www.acart.org.uk/ .

+In a continuing effort to make my activities more sustainable and portable, I decided to cycle from Penrith to a remote location in the heart of the North Pennines which boasts the darkest skies in the UK.
+I was one of the most hellish bike rides I have ever endured.
+And I am no stranger to big hilly bike rides.
 One of my typical problems when taking part in this kind of open-ended participatory creative gathering is just taking too much kit.
 Cycling helps keep things minimal.
 I took a portable microscope, collecting equipment, Petri dishes and bags.
 And a retrieval magnet.
-With is we could hunt for Tardigrades and also attempt to collect micrometeorites.
+With these, we could hunt for Tardigrades and also attempt to collect micrometeorites.

 [we found a clay hole and made stuff directly from the ground.]